 Fire engines carry thousands of gallons of water so crews can fight fires even when located far away from hydrants.

-Nine new engines and two refurbished engines currently serving Marion County.
+Seventeen engines are currently serving Marion County.

 Water tanker trucks transport large amounts of water to fire scenes, enabling crews to fight fires even far away from water sources.

-Two new water tankers are currently in service.
+Four water tankers are currently in service.

 Brush and grass trucks provide remote access to fight wildfires in wooded areas.